Cadiz, Wisconsin

 Cadiz is a town in Green County, Wisconsin, United States.
-The population was 863 at the 2000 census.
+The population was 747 at the 2020 census.
 The unincorporated community of Martintown is located in the town.

 History

 The earliest white settlers of the area were from the lead mining regions of the state, farther west.
-The first settler of Cadiz was George Lot, originally from the State of Pennsylvania, who settled on the southeast quarter of section 36 in 1834.
+The first settler of Cadiz was George Lot, originally from the State of Pennsylvania, who settled on the southeastern quarter of section 36 in 1834.
 He came directly from the mines, where he had been previous to the Black Hawk War.
 He stayed for a short time, then moved on to nearby Winslow, Illinois.
 Soon after Lot came ex-miners William Boyles (who would later name Green County) from Indiana, and Stephen G. Hale, Nicholas Hale and Bennett Nolan from Illinois.
 Abner Van Sant and his son-in-law, John Deniston, built a sawmill in the area in 1843, and laid out the community a few years later.
 Cadiz was named for a city in Spain.

 Geography

-According to the United States Census Bureau, the town has a total area of 36.6 square miles (94.7 km^{2}), of which, 36.4 square miles (94.3 km^{2}) of it is land and 0.1 square miles (0.4 km^{2}) of it (0.38%) is water.
+According to the United States Census Bureau, the town has a total area of 36.6 square miles (94.7 km^{2}), of which 36.4 square miles (94.3 km^{2}) is land and 0.1 square mile (0.4 km^{2}) (0.38%) is water.